-The Electric Vehicles presentation at the BBC was led by the same Expert lecturer who teaches the EEC’s leading 2-day Accredited training course on Electric Vehicles, Dr Colin Herron, and was designed to inform BBC employees about the benefits of Electric Vehicles.
+Electric Vehicles at the BBC: the presentation was led by the same Expert lecturer who teaches the EEC’s leading 2-day Accredited training course on Electric Vehicles, Dr Colin Herron, and was designed to inform BBC employees about the benefits of Electric Vehicles.
 During the session various key topics were covered, including:

 – What is the history of Electric Vehicles?

 – What is currently happening in the world of Electric Vehicles?

 – What is the future of Electric Vehicles?